Python3-Training/PyQuest/QuestJSOB/README.md

 Getting started: https://youtu.be/qBsSf2DIFLs

-The sub-mission of the project is to ALSO uniquely identify - as well as to encode - each and every Quest()ion to better support planetary information sharing.
-QuestJSOB/README.md
-- We are also sharing the work-in-progress.
-An set of K-Questions, Answers, & Code that 'Pythoneers can use to better prepare for professional exams & interviews [in this folder](https://github.com/Python3-Training/PyQuest/tree/master/QuestJSOB/KASeries/KA9000)

 - 2020/11/21: The [first book](https://www.amazon.com/dp/B08NYZ99PS) is designed for advanced Pythoneers.
 Kindle & paperback book is now on Amazon.
 - 2020/11/26: The [second book](https://www.amazon.com/dp/B08P7JYG1R) is designed for 'functional' Pythoneers.
 Kindle & paperback book is also now on Amazon.